VegaDeftwing/OpGuidesHugoSrc/content/Design/web/content.md

 4. Balance consumption with creation

    * Inspiration is incredibly valuable
-   * Despite everything, a good, actual text book (paper or screen) tends to provide more food for thought than any other medium
+   * Despite everything, a good, actual textbook (paper or screen) tends to provide more food for thought than any other medium